 Symptoms of IBS in dogs generally appear in relation to the digestive system.
 These symptoms may come and go, but they tend to appear frequently and chronically.

-Symptoms such as diarrhea and nausea are common issues that appear with other diseases and conditions, so you’ll need to consult your veterinarian for a diagnosis and treatment.
+Some IBS symptoms such as diarrhea and nausea are common issues that appear with other diseases and conditions, so you’ll need to consult your vet for a diagnosis and treatment.

 Here are some symptoms that appear with IBS in dogs: